-However, if you abuse alcohol or have an addiction to alcohol, alcohol withdrawal symptoms will be much worse than a hangover.
+However, if you abuse alcohol or have an addiction to alcohol, withdrawal symptoms will be much worse than a hangover.

 Treatment Options for Alcohol Abuse & Addiction

-- Outpatient Programs — Outpatient programs are less intensive and offer a more flexible treatment schedule.
-They are best for people who have responsibilities at work, home, or school and are highly motivated to achieve sobriety.
+Outpatient programs are less intensive and offer a more flexible treatment schedule.
+They're best for people who have responsibilities at work, home, or school and are highly motivated to achieve sobriety.

-- Support Groups — Support groups are peer-led groups that help people stay sober.
+Support groups are peer-led groups that help people stay sober.
 They can be a first step in overcoming alcoholism or a component of an aftercare plan.